timbeaudet/knowledge_base/faq/ror_on_hold.md

 # Putting Rally of Rockets on Hold

+**Farewell-for-now Rally of Rockets playtest will be held April 6th 2019 at 9am ET.**

 Turtles watching the stream from late December on will already know I was stressed with art direction, cost and my confidence in making enough sales to make back the cost.
 Rally of Rockets was initially started as a 4 month, stepping-stone project toward my main dream of creating an online multiplayer physically accurate racing simulator.
 So, I'm doing just that, creating my dream project.

 ## Why Not Finish Rally of Rockets